 - The Simpsons:

-- The episode "Black Widower" begins with the Simpson family watching a parody of Dinosaurs, and Bart comments, "It's like they saw our lives and put it right up on screen!", a reference to the criticism Dinosaurs recieved at the time for being accused of being a rip-off of The Simpsons.
+- The episode "Black Widower" begins with the Simpson family watching a parody of Dinosaurs, and Bart comments, "It's like they saw our lives and put it right up on screen!", a reference to the criticism Dinosaurs received at the time for being accused of being a rip-off of The Simpsons.
 Dinosaurs would later fire back in the episode, "Dirty Dancin'", wherein Earl complains about the TV line-up consisting of nothing but shows involving idiot fathers, following the success of "Totally Ineffectual Dad", and that the other shows are just cheap rip-offs.
-Baby then says, "Don't have a cow, man!", Bart's Catch Phrase at the time.
+Baby then says, "Don't have a cow, man!", Bart's Catchphrase at the time.

 - In another episode, Peter from Family Guy appeared on a Wanted poster for plagiarism.
 Family Guy responded in its typical way (see below).

 - Ren & Stimpy creator John Kricfalusi's numerous derogatory remarks about The Simpsons resulted in a moment in "The Front" where a clip from Ren and Stimpy nominated for an award ceremony is instead a black screen reading "clip not done yet", referencing the show's infamous Troubled Production and severe Schedule Slips.